DESI-UR/VAST/doc/source/VoidRender_examples.rst

     python setup.py install

-   See :ref:`VF-install` or :ref:`V2-install` for installation options.
-NOTE:
+   See :ref:`VAST-install` for installation options.
-   The version of **VoidRender** that corresponds to the void-finding algorithm of choice will be built and installed when **VAST** is built and installed.

  * Navigate to the ``example_scripts`` directory and modify ``visualize_voids_[algorithm].py`` if appropriate.
 Parameters to edit might